-"[In this sense, the Bhagavan answered to a related question:]

-"In six has the world arisen;

-In six it forms intimacy;

-By clinging to six the world

-Is harassed in regard to six.""

-Hereby, four kinds of clinging are to be distinguished: clinging to sensual pleasure, clinging to views, clinging to rules and observations, clinging to a doctrine of a Self.
-In fact, clinging is born by previous thirsting which arises by previous perceiving along with feeling.

-This clinging to the doctrine of self is dominating a person's mind as long as he is maintaining the misconception "I am":

-"[Thus I have heard: At an occasion the Bhagavan was dwelling] at Śrāvastī.
-At one of these days he taught the kinds of wrong views:

-"Bhikṣus!
-Those śramaṇas and brāmaṇas who regard [anything as] Self in various ways, they all regard [as Self] the five groups subject to clinging or a certain among them.
-What five?

-Here the uninstructed one among the plenty beings (...) regards form as Self, or Self as possessing form, or form as in Self, or Self as in form.
-He regards [perception along with] feeling as Self, or Self as possessing [perception along with] feeling, or [perception along with] feeling as in Self, or Self as in [perception along with] feeling.
-He regards distinguishing as Self, or Self as possessing distinguishing, or distinguishing as in Self, or Self as in distinguishing.
-He regards formations as Self, or Self as possessing formations, or formations as in Self, or Self as in formations.
-He regards consciousness as Self, or Self as possessing consciousness, or consciousness as in Self, or Self as in consciousness.
+brought by them afterwards to the six kinds of consciousness, who recognises them as six kinds of feelings: "[In this sense, the Bhagavan answers to a related question:] "In six has the world arisen; In six it forms intimacy; By clinging to six the world Is harassed with regards to six."."
+Hereby, four kinds of clingings are to be distinguished: clinging to sensual pleasure, clinging to views, clinging to rules and observations, clinging to a doctrine of self.
+In fact, clinging is born by previous thirsting which arises by previous feeling.
+This clinging to the doctrine of self is dominating a person's mind as long as he is maintaining the misconception "I am": "[Thus I have heard: On an occasion the Bhagavan was dwelling] at Śrāvastī.
+On one of these days he taught the kinds of wrong views: "Bhikṣus!
+Those śramins and brāhmins who regard [anything as] self in various ways all regard [as self] all ot the five groups subject to clinging or a certain one of them.
+What five groups?
+Here the uninstructed one among the plenties (...) regards form as self, or self as possessing form, or form as in self, or self as in form.
+He regards feeling as self, or self as possessing feeling, or feeling as in self, or self as in feeling.
+He regards distinguishing as self, or self as possessing distinguishing, or distinguishing as in self, or self as possessing formations, or formations as in self, or self as in See SN 1.70.

+See MN 9 and SN 12.2.

+See SN 22.47.

+formations.
+He regards consciousness as self, or self as possessing consciousness, or consciousness as in self, or self as in consciousness.
 Thus this way of regarding things and [the conception] "I am" have not vanished in him.
-As [the conception] "I am" has not vanished, there takes place a descent of the five faculties [born of ignorance], i.e.: the eye faculty, the ear faculty, the nose faculty, the tongue faculty, the body faculty.]And in addition,] there is the mind and what is given to the mind at the [level] of ignorance.

-When the uninstructed one among the plenty beings is contacted by a [perception along with] feeling born of ignorance-contact, [the conception] "I am" occurs to him; [and, as a consequence,] "I am this", "I will be", "I will not be", "I will consist of form", "I will consist formless", "I will be distinguishing", "I will be non-distinguishing", "I will be neither distinguishing nor non-distinguishing", [conceptions of] that kind occur to him.

-These five faculties remain right there; but in regard to them the instructed noble disciple abandons ignorance and arouses [perfect insight].
-With the fading away of ignorance and the arising of [perfect insight, the conception] "I am" does no [longer] occur to him; [and therefore] "I am this", "I will be", "I will not be", "I will consist of form", "I will consist formless", "I will be distinguishing", "I will be non-distinguishing", "I will be neither distinguishing nor non-distinguishing", [conceptions of] that kind do no [longer] occur to him!""
+As [the conception] "I am" has not vanished, there takes place a descent of the five faculties [born of ignorance], i.e. the eye faculty, the ear faculty, the nose faculty, the tongue faculty, the body faculty. ]And in addition,] there is the mind and what is given to the mind at the [level] of ignorance.
+When the uninstructed one among the plenties is contacted by a feeling born of ignorance-contact, [the conception] "I am" occurs to him; [and, as a consequence,] "I am this", "I will be", "I will not be", "I will consist of form", "I will consist formless", "I will be distinguishing", "I will be neither distinguishing nor nondistinguishing", [conceptions of] that kind occur to him.
+These five faculties remain right there; but in regard of them the instructed noble disciple abandons ignorance and arouses [perfect insight].
+With the fading away of ignorance and the arising of [perfect insight, the conception] "I am" does no [longer] occur to hin; [and, as a consequence,] "I am this", "I will be", "I will not be", "I will consist of form", "I will consist formless", "I will be distinguishing", "I will be nondistinguishing", "I will be neither distinguishing nor nondistinguishing", [conceptions of] that kind do no [longer] occur to him!"."
+But, of course, someone who became completely and definitely free from being knotted to this sixfold triple, for him it is no more possible to be fettered again when using the expression "I" in the world's parlance.
+For views like We translate here S: "dharma" by "[something] given to the mind".